mathewsbinny/mathewsbinny/README.md

 - 💬 Ask me about ...
 -->
 ## Projects in Progress
-- Walking Trails App
+#### Walking Trails App

-*Mobile-friendly web app created for a client using a MERN stack (MongoDB, Express, React, Node.js) and styled using material-UI and Bootstrap CSS, and integration of Google Maps API and Google OAuth for sign-in and registration*
+- *Mobile-friendly web app created for a client using a MERN stack (MongoDB, Express, React, Node.js) and styled using material-UI and Bootstrap CSS, and integration of Google Maps API for live-trail overlays*

-- Workout Buddy App
+#### Workout Buddy App

-*Web app created for personal workout tracking using a MERN stack (MongoDB, Express, React, Node.js) and will be styled using Bootstrap CSS*
+ - *Web app created for personal workout tracking using a MERN stack (MongoDB, Express, React, Node.js) and will be styled using Bootstrap CSS*
 ## Currently Learning
 - C++, Python, JavaScript
 - MERN web development & client-server software architecture